aginies/Deploy_HA_SLE_cluster/README.md

 * display information how to copy host root key to HA nodes (VM)

 ## HA_testsuite_init_cluster.sh
-Finish the nodes installation and run some tests
+Finish the nodes installation and run some tests.

+*WARNING* You need to enter root password to add all nodes to the cluster

 ## havm.xml
 autoyast profile with Graphical interface